vippsas/bankid-statuspage-api/README.md

 "BankID på mobil" is an aggregation of the "Telenor" and "Telia" components.

-Authorization for the service is handled by the [BankID OIDC platform](https://confluence.bankidnorge.no/confluence/pdoidcl/introduction).

 ## Provisioning
+Authorization for the service is handled by the [BankID OpenID Connect provider (OIDC)](https://confluence.bankidnorge.no/confluence/pdoidcl/introduction).

-BankID merchants and bank partners are eligible for access to the service.
+BankID merchants and bank partners are eligible for access.

 Order access by filling out the form at the [BankID production service desk](https://servicedesk.bankidnorge.no/jira/servicedesk/customer/portal/3/group/9).

 ## Implementation guide